 When the gynecomastia reduction surgery is completed, there will be some swelling and bruising.
-You will have some discomfort, which can be controlled by the pain medication prescribed by Dr. Haywood.
-You may also be required to wear a compression garments or elastic bandage for several weeks to help reduce swelling, as well as compress the skin to the new body contour.
+You will have some discomfort, which can be controlled by the pain medication prescribed by the SixSurgery team.
+You may also be required to wear compression garments or elastic bandages for several weeks to help reduce swelling, as well as compress the skin to the new body contour.
 While results will be seen almost immediately, swelling may distort the actual results.
 Final results will take several months to subside.

 Most patients can return to work or school in 2-3 days.
 Light exercise can begin after 2 weeks, with full exercise and activity returning in about one month.
 Swelling and bruising are common, but will subside over a period of weeks.

 The SixSurgery team uses a minimal scarring technique for gynecomastia surgery that leaves an inconspicuous scar, unlike the traditional techniques that require an incision around the nipple.
 This technique greatly improves on the traditional surgery, by offering: